mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     Turn the entire center column into Exhuming Sand.

 name:     Grapnel Paradigm
-text:     **Deploy**: Take control of enemy minions with 2 or less Attack on this row.
+text:     **Deploy**: Take control of enemy minions with 2 or less ⚔️ on this row.

 name:     Oserix
 text:     **Flying**